4GeeksAcademy/html-tutorial-exercises-course/exercises/09-formatting-Text/README.md

 ## 📝 Instructions:

-1. Please write the code to replicate the exact same styles of the previous image with pure html, use headings, paragraph, strong, blockquote, ul and li.
+1. Please write the code to replicate the exact same styles of the previous image with pure html, use headings, paragraph, blockquote, ul and li.

 ## 💡 Hints: